Responsive design has become a cornerstone of modern web development, ensuring that content is accessible and legible across a wide range of devices.

 Semantic Markup for Tables

-• Use the <th> element to define table headers.
-This helps screen readers understand the structure of the table and the relationships between headers and cells.
+element to define table headers.
+This helps screen readers understand the structure of the table and the relationships between headers and cells. - Include a

-• Include a <caption> element to provide a title or summary of the table’s content.
-This gives context to users who might not be able to see the table.
+element to provide a title or summary of the table’s content.
+This gives context to users who might not be able to see the table. - Apply the

 Enhancing Usability with ARIA